dvdk1ng0/dvdk1ng0.github.io/content/posts/suicide.md

 > 2. Ultra-good experiences are possible if and only if you are alive.
 > 3. The possibility of ultra-good experiences is precious.
 > 4. By committing suicide, you lose something of significant value (the possibility of ultra-good experiences)
-> 5. It is not reasonable to do something that loss of something of significant value such as this.
+> 5. It is not reasonable to do something that results in the loss of something of significant value such as this.
 > 6. Therefore, suicide is not reasonable.

 I shouldn’t have hired you, you say nervously.
 The objection is too strong, I feel the force of it, it’s impossible to defeat, you say.
 No, no. Don’t worry, I say.
 We’ve got this.
 I respond: